pitastrudl/wekanwiki/Install-and-Update.md

 ## Updating Sandstorm

 Sandstorm updates work automatically.
 You need to go the the sandstom app market and click on the install button of Wekan.
 Then Sandstorm will tell you that this application is already installed on your server and ask you if you want to upgrade it.

+## Updating Cloudron

+If you have a Cloudron subscription, the app will be kept up-to-date automatically, otherwise follow this [guide](https://git.cloudron.io/cloudron/box/wikis/UpdatingApps) for manual updates.

 ## Updating Manual Installs